MagnumOpuses/jobtechdev.se/content/devguide/apis/_index.md

 ---
-title: "APIs"
+title: "Apis"
 date: 2018-01-28T21:58:09+01:00
-#anchor: "API"
+#anchor: "devguide"
-weight: 12
+weight: 15
 # Table of content (toc) is enabled by default.
 Set this parameter to true to disable it.
 # Note: Toc is always disabled for chapter pages
 disableToc: "false"